City Nature Challenge

 - Download the free iNaturalist app to your mobile device and set up your profile.

-- From April 30 – May 5, help the community identify observations to make them count in the final global results.
+- From April 29–May 4, help the community identify observations to make them count in the final global results.

-New for 2024!
-Surrey is joining other communities across Metro Vancouver for a region-wide challenge hosted by Nature Vancouver.
-Track local 2024 results in real time through Surrey’s project page, while checking out how well the region is doing.
-You can also see how metro Vancouver is doing compared to other cities and regions in Canada through the national umbrella project hosted by the Canadian Wildlife Federation.
+Surrey is continuing to join other communities across Metro Vancouver for a region-wide challenge.
+Track local 2025 results in real time through Surrey’s project page, while checking out how well the region is doing.
+You can also see how Metro Vancouver is doing compared to other cities and regions in Canada through the national umbrella project hosted by the Canadian Wildlife Federation.

 Posting observations